Burraneer

 Burraneer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated dwelling structures in Burraneer as 85.5% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Dwelling structure in Burraneer, as evaluated at the latest Census, comprised 85.5% houses and 14.5% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Burraneer was 45.9%, with mortgaged dwellings at 43.7% and rented dwellings at 10.4%.
-The median monthly mortgage repayment in the area was $3,987, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Burraneer was recorded at $660, compared to Sydney metro's $470.
-Nationally, Burraneer's median mortgage repayments were significantly higher at $3,987 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $3,987, higher than Sydney metro's $2,427.
+Median weekly rent in Burraneer was $660, compared to Sydney metro's $470.
+Nationally, Burraneer's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing